Questions? Call or text anytime πŸ“ž 818-446-9627

 Practical, In-Person Support

 A real village shows up.
 They drop off a meal, hold the baby so you can shower, or watch your toddler for an hour so you can go to a doctor's appointment.
-This is the tangible, practical support that is so essential for building a support system that can actually lighten your load.
+This is the tangible, practical support that is so essential for that can actually lighten your load.

 How to Use Digital Tools to Build Your Real-World Village